joshdr83/GenX.jl/docs/src/User_Guide/model_input.md

 6) `Resource_hourly_matching.csv`
 7) `inertia_req.csv`

-The `inertia_req.csv` file must include a column named `MW_s` (case insensitive).
-Leading and trailing spaces as well as UTF‑8 byte‑order marks in the header are ignored.
-The column contains 8760 hourly values describing the minimum system inertia requirement in megawatt-seconds.
+The `inertia_req.csv` file must include a column named `MW_s` with 8760 hourly values describing the minimum system inertia requirement in megawatt-seconds.
 Any additional columns in the file are ignored.

 !!! note